 Martial artists can also have a blind spot when it comes to fight psychology.
 They get accustomed to practicing in the relative safety of the training hall and are surprised by their own fear and paralysis when they actually need to fight.
 This is as true in sport fighting as it is in self-defense.

 But plenty of research has been done on how people react to aggression and conflict.
 Some self-defense experts have made it the basis of whole systems.
 If a trained martial artist fails in a fight because of paralyzing fear or some other mental glitch, he should blame his lack of knowledge — specifically, he doesn’t understand the automatic responses all humans share and doesn’t know how to handle them, so he can’t perform well under stress.

 The main thing that distinguishes a martial artist in a fight is knowledge.
 It’s knowledge of self-defense techniques, basic exercise science, fight psychology and a host of other things that make him good.
 And it’s what the other guy doesn’t know that makes him beatable.
 The question we all have to answer before fight time is, Which one am I?
 Making sure you know as much as possible is the best way to ensure you’ll come out on top.

-(Keith Vargo is a freelance writer and martial arts instructor who lives in Japan.
-For more of this martial arts musing, check out Philosophy of Fighting: Morals and Motivations of the Modern Warrior.)
+About the author: Keith Vargo is a freelance writer and martial arts instructor who lives in Japan.
+For more of his martial arts musings, check out his book Philosophy of Fighting: Morals and Motivations of the Modern Warrior.